Theo-Panella/BastionHost_Project/EC2_Instances.md

 - If you had some troubles using "ssh -A", maybe the command is pulling your id_rsa and sending to the instance, to resolve this try "ssh-add file.pem /path/to/id_rsa", then you may be able to connect

-## A

 ## 🛡️ Bastion Instance
 - Configurate the OS
 - Use your downloaded ssh pair key
-    - ⚠️ Edit network configuration, putting the instance in SubNet_A ⚠️
+- Edit network configuration, putting the instance in SubNet_A
 - The security groupe just leave the way that is, after we will change it (by default is 0.0.0.0/0 "All comunication")

 ## 💻 Instance_1 or Server_1
 - Configurate the OS
 - Use your downloaded ssh pair key
-- ⚠️ Edit network configuration, putting the instance in SubNet_B ⚠️
+- Edit network configuration, putting the instance in SubNet_B
 - The security groupe just leave the way that is, after we will change it (by default is 0.0.0.0/0 "All comunication")

 ## ☣️ATENTION☣️